Starship Troopers: Plot

 The "Bug War" has changed from minor incidents to a full-scale war during Rico's training.
 An Arachnid attack that annihilates the city of Buenos Aires alerts civilians to the situation; Rico's mother is killed in the attack.
 Rico participates in the Battle of Klendathu, an attack on the Arachnid's home world, which turns into a disastrous defeat for the Terran Federation.
 Rico's ship, the Valley Forge, is destroyed, and his unit is decimated; he is reassigned to the Roughnecks on board the Rodger Young, led by Lieutenant Rasczak and Sergeant Jelal.
-The unit carries out several raids, and Rico is promoted to corporal by Jelal, after Rasczak dies in combat.
+The unit carries out several raids, and Rico is promoted to corporal by Jelal after Rasczak dies in combat.

 One of his comrades in the Roughnecks suggests that Rico go to officer training school and try to become an officer.
 Rico ends up going to see Jelal, and finds that Jelal already had the paperwork ready.
 Rico enters Officer Candidate School for a second course of training, including further courses in "History and Moral Philosophy".
-En route from the Roughnecks to the school, Rico encounters his father, who has also enlisted and is now a corporal, and the two reconcile.
+En route from the Roughnecks to the school Rico encounters his father who has also enlisted and is now a corporal, and the two reconcile.
 He is also visited in school by Carmen, now an ensign and ship's pilot officer in the Navy, and the two discuss their friend Carl, who had been killed earlier in the war.

 Rico is commissioned a temporary third lieutenant for his final test: a posting to a combat unit.
-Under the tutelage of his company commander, Captain Blackstone, and with the aid of his platoon sergeant, his boot camp drill instructor Fleet Sergeant Zim, who was reassigned from Mobile Infantry boot camp, Rico commands a platoon during "Operation Royalty" a raid to capture members of the Arachnid brain caste and queens.
+Under the tutelage of his company commander, Captain Blackstone, and with the aid of his platoon sergeant, his boot camp drill instructor Fleet Sergeant Zim, Rico commands a platoon during "Operation Royalty," a raid to capture members of the Arachnid brain caste and queens.
 Rico then returns to the officer school to graduate.

 The novel ends with him holding the rank of second lieutenant, in command of his old platoon in the Rodger Young, with his father as his platoon sergeant.
 The platoon has been renamed "Rico's Roughnecks", and is about to participate in an attack on Klendathu.